martinh726/martinh726/README.md

 - 🎓 **Undergraduate at UC Irvine** passionate about software and web development.
 - 💡 Exploring both **frontend and backend** to become a full-stack dev.
-- ⚙️ Like building projects and learning skills.
+- 🧩 Always open to learning new tools, collaborating on projects, and contributing to open source.
 ---

 ### 🛠️ Languages & Frameworks